Our call for submissions for Smackdown IV closed on December 1, 2017.

 You have not infringed on any intellectual property rights or copyrights (i.e. you have not “borrowed” any already existing material and called it your own).

-You allow Golden Hornet to include audio and/or video footage of your piece in their company materials in perpetuity, for promotional use only of course.
+You allow Golden Hornet to include audio and/or video footage of your piece in their company materials in perpetuity, for promotional use.

 By submitting all materials as listed above to the email address below, you agree to these terms and conditions: